-I was just about to say some of the things that I’ve been through, I wouldn’t wish upon anybody Well, that’s potentially a long story for at an entirely different podcast, but, you know, they’re interesting experiences, and they taught me a lot.
+I was just about to say some of the things that I’ve been through, I wouldn’t wish upon anybody Well, that’s potentially a long story for an entirely different podcast, but, you know, they’re interesting experiences, and they taught me a lot.
 So I am grateful, but yes, you still wouldn’t want somebody to go through it.

-We are going to do the, you know, let’s go right back to the beginning because the beginning is very interesting as well for you, which is something I want to avoid with most people because you know, At the beginning, there’s you know, I learn to walk and all that kind of stuff.
+We are going to do the, you know, let’s go right back to the beginning because the beginning is very interesting as well for you, which is something I want to avoid with most people because you know, In the beginning, there’s you know, I learn to walk and all that kind of stuff.
 But before you learn to walk, you had a challenge with your brain.
 Yeah.
 And that fascinates me because I’ve had challenges with my brain.
-Tell me about what happened when you were born or near when you’re born,
+Tell me about what happened when you were born or near when you were born,

 Got a nice big horseshoe scar on the back of my head to prove it, which is always a fun party trick.
 On Yeah, I mean, no, I clearly don’t remember it.
 But life progressed relatively normally with the exception of a few little things.
-But yeah, I guess not your not your average way to start life, that’s for sure.
+But yeah, I guess not your, not your average way to start life, that’s for sure.

 Yeah.
-It’s a big shock to people as an investor for the National Stroke Foundation, one of the things that I do is talk to people about raising awareness in a how to prevent stroke, how to help people recover from stroke, you know what to do if you come across somebody having a stroke, but, and often we talk about that stroke doesn’t discriminate, and we talk about the fact that anyone can have a stroke, but it can also happen in uterus.
+It’s a big shock to people as an investor for the National Stroke Foundation, one of the things that I do is talk to people about raising awareness in how to prevent stroke, how to help people recover from stroke, you know what to do if you come across somebody having a stroke, but, and often we talk about that stroke doesn’t discriminate, and we talk about the fact that anyone can have a stroke, but it can also happen in the uterus.

 aware of, and I’m pretty confident that because mom and I had a big chat about it while we’re while I was writing the book, and the only thing it did, which I think is more because of the surgery than anything Technically it made me blind.
 But because I was so young

 Thanks to neuroplasticity, which we’ve spoken about many times, some.
 I love the way my eye doctor explained this to me.
-He just said because I was so young, I had some extra brain cells lying around that just took over the job of my eyesightwhich is a very layman’s way of saying Yeah.
+He just said because I was so young, I had some extra brain cells lying around that just took over the job of my eyesight which is a very layman’s way of saying Yeah.
 And which is one last that’s not perfect and it never can be.
 But yeah, thanks extra brain cells.

-So most most of your life your brother’s family friends would have been tempted to grow Brian right.
+So most most of your life your brother’s family and friends would have been tempted to grow Brian right.
 And that would have been coin your brainless.
 I know that.
 That was the experience of my lovely relationship with my brother.

 Oh, yeah, absolutely.
 And the amount of times I’d have brain scans, you know, the doctors always check Don’t worry, there’s still something left in there.
 There’s a big black hole.
 But apart from that,

 That’s beautiful.
-So you you had proof that you had a brain from day seven.
+So you had proof that you had a brain from day seven.
 I had to wait until my 40s before I can Prove that I actually had a brain.
 But that’s another interesting sort of way to start a conversation at a party.

-Yeah, that’s,like looking at it.
+Yeah, that’s, like looking at it.

 That’s my difficult time.